 Meetings Telephony Report

-Provides details about the different types of audio that participants used during a meeting.
+This report provides detail about the different types of audio that participants used during a meeting.
 You can use this chart to get a sense of which calling services that participants prefer to connect to for meetings and calls.

 Column Name